wmoralesdev/restApi/README.md

 If an error is detected, the process ends without seeding the database, the script must be runned again.

-*Note: when users creation is made, passwords are hash stored, so to have a reference for unhashed passwords a Dummy folder is created with JSONs for products and users.*
+*Note: when users creation is made, passwords are hash stored, so to have a reference for unhashed passwords a Dummy folder is created with JSONs for products and users.
+Migrations are realized by **mongoose** when a change in Schemas are detected.*

 ---
 ## Environment